 3. Weight issues

 A woman who is underweight or overweight may have some difficulty conceiving a baby.
 “An undernourished body may not ovulate properly,” says Bitidis.
 On the other hand, excess weight can have a significant effect on fertility.
 “Just being over your ideal weight decreases your chance of getting pregnant even if you are ovulating regularly,” says Karnis.
 “The further you stray above 25 on the Body Mass Index, the worse it gets.”
 Maintaining a healthy diet and developing a reasonable exercise routine will do wonders for your mind and body,” Bitidis adds.

 “A lot of women don’t understand their own cycles,” says Bitidis.
 Most of us were taught the typical 28-day cycle in health class back in high school, but every woman is different and cycles vary in length.
 “The biggest thing is timing,” Karnis says.
 “We teach women that ovulation is two weeks before your period.
 Most people think that it’s two weeks after, but that’s only if you have a four-week cycle,” she says.
-You’ll have better luck conceiving if you monitor ovulation (if you need help sorting it out, read this article) and start having sex at the right time.
-“We also teach people about sperm life — they can live for three days in the cervix, so you don’t have to have sex on the day of ovulation, it could be the day before.
+You’ll have better luck conceiving if you monitor ovulation and start having sex at the right time.
+“We also teach people about sperm life—they can live for three days in the cervix, so you don’t have to have sex on the day of ovulation, it could be the day before.
 We also find that a lot of people don’t know that lubricant decreases sperm motility and transfer, so you shouldn’t use lubricant when you’re trying to get pregnant,” says Karnis.